-Friederike Gadow is a research fellow with a background in special education and speech pathology.
+Friederike Gadow is the Co-Leader for Education & Training at CDS.
+She is also a research fellow with a background in special education and speech pathology.
 Her research interests focus on inclusion of people with intellectual disabilities in education, employment and the community.

 Jemima MacDonald holds a bachelor degree in Speech Pathology and a Masters degree in Developmental Disability.
 Jemima has worked in the disability field for 10 years and has a strong focus on inclusion, social skills, relationships and education.

 Jessica Buhne holds a Bachelor of Social Science and Diploma in Counselling.
 She has worked with people with disability and their families in the areas of employment, capacity building and advocacy.
 This has included working with families to develop their capacity and confidence around self-directing supports for the genuine interests and aspirations of their family member with disability.
 Jessica is passionate about people with disability having the same opportunities and experiences as people without disability and being valued members and contributors of their community.